tareknatsheh/backend-bootcamp/python/exercises/networking/basic crud server/README.md

 ### Description
 A CRUD server for viewing and editing a student database.
-JWT is implemented for authentication and authorization
+JWT is implemented for authorization

 Using the API you can: